I had a few days to wander all by my lonesome in Washington D.C.

 He has such weird interests.
 Good thing I didn't inherit any of that; HA.

-Within the actual museum this massive Boa Constrictor was kind of a let down.
+massive Boa Constrictor was kind of a let down.

 The exhibit seemed more